-Since humanists tend to be free-thinkers and independent spirits, generalising about our group is not easy, but here goes:
+Since humanists tend to be free-thinkers and independent spirits, generalising about the group isn’t easy but here goes:

-Many of our members live in or around Cheltenham, where we hold most of our meetings, though we also have members from across Gloucestershire and a few from neighbouring counties.
+Many of our members live in or around Cheltenham, where we hold most of our meetings (at least when we’re not online) though we also have members from across Gloucestershire and a few from neighbouring counties.